roman-milk/roman-milk.github.io/it-was-only-a-blowjob.md

  "More than Ok."

  That got me another nice long suck.
 "Good.
 Sex is out of the picture.
 Besides, I don't think she's ready for that.
 She doesn't equate sex with anything good, right now.
 It would probably mess things up."
-Report_Story #4